SEEDS SHALL SET US FREE II

 Cosmopolis #2: rethinking the human’, Center Pompidu, 2019

 Munem Wasif seeks to reimagine an indigenous “ecosophical” mode of agriculture, where grain is a companion species to humanity, having names, deities and spirits, around which the village organizes itself.
-He investigates the cultural history of grain, connected to memories of the 1944 Bengal famine, caused by hoarding for British troops.
+He investigates the cultural history of grain, connected to memories of the 1944 Bengal famine, caused by hoarding for British troops, during which millions starved to death, with a common sight of people pleading on the streets for phan, the excess water left over from cooking rice.
+Seeds Shall Set us Free (2017) is a series of cyanotype prints of rice seeds, referencing at once scientific representation and alpona, the Bengali practice of creating ritual floor paintings using rice paste.

 photographic reproductions of drawings